A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Readme.md

 ### WinPEAS

-WinPEAS (**Windows Privilege Escalation Awesome Script**) is a post-exploitation enumeration tool designed to identify potential privilege escalation vectors on Windows systems.
-It is part of the Privilege Escalation Awesome Scripts Suite (**PEASS**) and is widely used by penetration testers and attackers to automate the process of discovering misconfigurations, vulnerabilities, or sensitive information that can be leveraged to gain higher privileges.
+WinPEAS (Windows Privilege Escalation Awesome Script) is a post-exploitation enumeration tool designed to identify potential privilege escalation vectors on Windows systems.
+It is part of the Privilege Escalation Awesome Scripts Suite (PEASS).
+Penetration testers and attackers widely use WinPEAS to automate the process of discovering misconfigurations, vulnerabilities, or sensitive information that can be leveraged to gain higher privileges.

 ### LaZagne

-LaZagne is an open-source tool specifically designed to retrieve stored passwords from various applications on a system.
-It automates the process of extracting credentials from commonly used software and is widely employed in penetration testing and red team engagements.
+LaZagne is an open-source tool for retrieving stored passwords from various system applications.
+It automates extracting credentials from commonly used software and is widely employed in penetration testing and red team engagements.

+### Temp Mail

+Disposable email - is a free email service that allows you to receive email at a temporary address that self-destructed after a certain time elapses.
+[Link:](https://temp-mail.org/en/)